Frequently Asked Questions (FAQ)

 - Addition and removal of path points (vertices) can be achieved via Edit objects tool using various combinations of keyboard modifiers.
 See the status line at the bottom edge of the window for dynamically updated help.
 See also Drawing.

 - Dash points can be added and removed using the Edit objects tool after pressing Ctrl-Space on keyboard.

-- Corner points do not exist per se.
+- There are no explicit corner points.
 Move the Bézier curve handles independently while holding keyboard Shift key.

 - Edge lines of double line symbols (roads et al) are inactive and cannot be snapped on.
 Mapper does not support cutting out parts of the side lines.

 - Partial map export is done via a tool.
 See Advanced editing.